North Korea

 Description of the mission

-Present in the country since 2002, Première Urgence Internationale is one of five non-governmental organisations (NGO’s) authorised to conduct humanitarian and development programs in North-Korea.
-Historically working in the health sector, the association has focused since 2007 in the food security, nutrition, WASH and support for education sectors, mainly funded by European Commission and the French Ministry of Foreign Affairs.
+Present in the country since 2002, Première Urgence Internationale is one of the few non-governmental organizations (NGOs) authorized to carry out humanitarian and development programs in North Korea.
+Historically present in the health sector, the association has focused since 2007 on food security, nutrition, water, hygiene and sanitation and support to education.

-Today, the NGO focuses its action on local production and small-scale food processing at the scale of collective farms.
-Also at the household level, to develop their food and economic resilience in the face of climatic shocks and during the lean season.
+Until 2020, the NGO focused on local production and food processing at the scale of collective farms and households, to develop their food and economic resilience in the face of climatic shocks and during lean periods.

 Premiere Urgence Internationale in action